Natale Betti

 Natale Betti (1826 – 1888) was an Italian painter.

 Biography

 He was born in Livorno.
 He studied art under Giuseppe Baldini at Livorno, then in Rome with Tommaso Minardi, and finally at the Academy of Fine Arts of Florence with Giuseppe Bezzuoli and Benedetto Servolini.
 In 1846 at Florence, he exhibited a San Giovanni Battista.

 In 1848, he joined the Italian armies and fought at Goito and Curtatone.
 He would paint canvases of these experiences, including L'esule italiano (1859, first exhibited in Genoa).
 After the war, he did not find local favor from the authorities of the Grand-Duchy of Tuscany.
-In 1860, with the annexation to the Kingdom of Savoy, he painted The Reception of Vittorio Emanuele II to Livorno for the latter city's town hall.
+In 1860, with the annexation to the Kingdom of Sardinia, he painted The Reception of Vittorio Emanuele II to Livorno for the latter city's town hall.